 Unlike magazines, which receive dozens of query letters each day, few businesses receive offers to write a customized newsletter.
 If you capitalize on this, and prove yourself to be professional and dependable, you should be able to build up a client list in no time.
 Good luck!

 Victoria Groves is a freelance writer and newspaper reporter living in Massachusetts.
-She has written for numerous publications including Baltimore Magazine, Chesapeake Family News Magazine and Highlights for Children.
+She has written for numerous publications including Baltimore Magazine and Chesapeake Family News Magazine.
 Her newsletter clients include private, municipal and non-profit organizations for which she creates both print and e-newsletters.
 Victoria has a bachelor’s degree in journalism and a master’s degree in public policy and administration from the University of Massachusetts Amherst.
 She has spoken at a variety of writing workshops and conferences on both newswriting and newsletter writing.

 This article may be freely reprinted/redistributed as long as the entire article and bio are included.